Area Codes: The country code for France is 33 and the area code for Paris is 01..

 Language: English is increasingly common in Paris, particularly in tourist areas, but you’ll get much better service (or at least a shadow of a smile) if you attempt to use a few French words like “bonjour” and “merci.”
 For handy French words and phrases, as well as food and menu terms, refer to chapter 12, “Useful Terms & Phrases.”

-Mail: There are post offices (La Poste; www.laposte.fr; [tel] 36-31) in every arrondissement.
+Mail: Every arrondissement has a post office (La Poste; www.laposte.fr; 36-31).
 Most are open Monday to Friday 9am to 7pm, Saturday 9am to 1pm; the Louvre post office (16 rue Etienne Marcel; Métro: Louvre-Rivoli) is open daily midnight to 6am and 8am to midnight.
 Stamps are also sold in tabacs (tobacconists).

 Toilets: Paris is full of grey-colored street-toilet kiosks, which are a little daunting to the uninitiated, but free, and are automatically washed and disinfected after each use.
-If you’re in dire need, you can duck into a cafe or brasserie to use the toilet, but expect to make a small purchase if you do so.
-In older establishments, you can still find Turkish toilets, otherwise known as squat toilets (holes in the ground).
-Fortunately, they are a dying breed.
+If you’re in dire need, you can duck into a cafe or brasserie to use the toilet but expect to make a small purchase if you do so.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.